 ‘That charge was as futile and as gallant as any other like attempt in history on unbroken infantry and guns in position.
 But it proved to the world that the spirit which inspired the Light Brigade at Balaclava… was still alive in the cavalry of to-day.’

 John Buchan, ‘Francis and Riversdale Grenfell: A Memoir’, 1920

-Even in the 17th and 18th centuries, the success of fighting on horseback was lessened by weapons like stakes, pikes and cannon, and tactics like forming infantry into squares or volley fire.
-But it was the awful casualties caused by modern artillery, rifles and machine-guns that finally made cavalry charges ineffective.
+Even in the 17th and 18th centuries, the success of fighting on horseback was limited by weapons like stakes, pikes and cannon, and tactics like forming infantry into squares or volley fire.
+But it was the awful casualties caused by modern artillery, rifles and machine-guns that ultimately rendered cavalry charges ineffective.

-Nevertheless, the King's Troop, Royal Horse Artillery, still practice charging as part of their annual training sessions on the beach in Cornwall.
-While the exercise is distinctly different from a battle charge, exercising on the beach helps to build trust and confidence between horse and rider and prepares the animals for unpredictable events that may occur whilst on ceremonial duties in London.
+Nevertheless, the King's Troop, Royal Horse Artillery, still practises charging as part of their annual training sessions on the beaches of Cornwall.
+The exercise is distinctly different from a battle charge, but it helps to build trust and confidence between horse and rider, and prepares the animals for unpredictable events that may occur while on ceremonial duties in London.